List of former Metro Local routes: 176 – Glassell Park – Highland Park – El Monte – Montebello via Mission Dr and Rush St

-177 - Glendale - La Cañada Flintridge - JPL - Pasadena - CalTech - Sierra Madre - Arcadia - Monrovia - Duarte - City of Hope via Verdugo St and Foothill Bl
+177 – Glendale – La Cañada Flintridge – JPL – Pasadena – Caltech – Sierra Madre – Arcadia – Monrovia – Duarte – City of Hope via Verdugo St and Foothill Bl

 Line 177 used to run between Glendale Galleria to Duarte/City of Hope via JPL.
 In 2000, Line 177 between Glendale and La Cañada Flintridge was replaced by Metro Line 90 and Glendale Beeline Line 33.
-In 2005, Line 177 was shortened to Sierra Madre Villa Station (later to Pasadena City College in 2010, and then CalTech in 2018).
+In 2005, Line 177 was shortened to Sierra Madre Villa Station (later to Pasadena City College in 2010, and then Caltech in 2018).
 Services to Sierra Madre Villa Station and Duarte/City of Hope were replaced by Metro A Line; Metro Lines 179 and 267; and Foothill Transit Lines 187, 272, and 861.
-Since then Line 177 only ran between Cal Tech and Jet Propulsion Laboratory during its final years of operation (with minor route changes) until it was transferred to Pasadena Transit as their Line 53 on December 15, 2024, part of the NextGen Bus Plan.
+Since then Line 177 only ran between Caltech and Jet Propulsion Laboratory during its final years of operation (with minor route changes) until it was transferred to Pasadena Transit as their Line 53 on December 15, 2024, part of the NextGen Bus Plan.

-178 - El Monte - Baldwin Park - West Covina - Walnut - Cal Poly Pomona via Valinda Ave and La Puente Rd
+178 – El Monte – Baldwin Park – West Covina – Walnut – Cal Poly Pomona via Valinda Ave and La Puente Rd

 Line 178 was transferred to Foothill Transit in August 1989.
 Since 2001, Foothill Transit Line 178 has been modified to terminate at Puente Hills Mall while Foothill Transit Line 289 took over operations on La Puente Rd.

-181 - Hollywood - Glendale - Sierra Madre Villa Station via Colorado Bl and Yosemite Ave
+181 – Hollywood – Glendale – Sierra Madre Villa Station via Colorado Bl and Yosemite Ave

 Line 181 was canceled after June 27, 2021, as Metro was restructuring its network for the 2nd phase of the NextGen Bus Plan.
 Most of Line 180 covers Line 181 except the Yosemite Ave alignment and east of Hill St. Service on Yosemite was replaced by rerouted Line 81, and service east of Hill St to Sierra Madre Villa Station was replaced by Foothill Transit Line 187 and potentially a rerouted Pasadena Transit Line 10.

-183 - Sherman Oaks - Burbank - Glendale via Magnolia Ave and Kenneth St
+183 – Sherman Oaks – Burbank – Glendale via Magnolia Ave and Kenneth St

 Line 183 was canceled on June 27, 2021, as Metro continued restructuring its network for the 2nd phase of the NextGen Bus Plan.
 Service west of B Line North Hollywood Station to Sherman Oaks was replaced by an extension of Line 155.
 Line 94 was relocated to replace Line 183 between North Hollywood Station and Downtown Burbank.
 New Metro Micro (transit on-demand) service and existing Glendale Beeline 4 also replaced the Line 183 segments on Chevy Chase/Acacia/Verdugo in Glendale, and Bel Aire Dr/Kenneth Rd in Burbank.

-185 - Hacienda Heights - West Covina - Montclair via Hacienda Bl, Irwindale Ave, and Arrow Hwy
+185 – Hacienda Heights – West Covina – Montclair via Hacienda Bl, Irwindale Ave, and Arrow Hwy

 Line 185 was transferred to Foothill Transit in August 1989.
 Since then, it remained in service on Hacienda St-Irwindale Ave while Foothill Transit Line 492 took over on Arrow Hwy.